adaptris/adaptris.github.io/_posts/2017-08-31-interlok-docker-and-load-balancing.markdown

 ## Load balancing

-The instances can now be scales but they aren't reachable, what is needed is load balancer.
+The instances can now be scaled but aren't reachable, what is needed is load balancer.
 Using the image [`dockercloud/haproxy`][dockercloud-haproxy] we can update our `docker-compose.yaml` and introduce one:

 The load balancer is containerised version of haproxy, the magic happens when it dynamically generates the contents of the load balancers configuration with a combination of environment variables and the mounted `/var/run/docker.sock` file.